AyseAyhan/Network-Security/docs/AyseAyhan_NetworkSecurityMkDocs.md

 while avoiding extra IT administration workload.

 3\.
-Securing Data on Mobile Devices: Installing VPN clients on smartphones protects remote workers accessing company servers via public Wi-Fi, safeguarding against potential data breaches.
+Securing Data on Mobile Devices: Installing VPN clients on smartphones protect remote workers from accessing company servers via public Wi-Fi, safeguarding against potential data breaches.

 ![](media/image9.jpeg){width="4.311111111111111in"
-height="4.266666666666667in"}In conclusion, advancements in VPN technology have addressed historical issues such as slow speeds, making VPNs an essential investment for businesses aiming to secure their data without compromising on performance.
+height="4.266666666666667in"}In conclusion, advancements in VPN technology has addressed historical issues such as slow speeds, making VPNs are an essential investment for businesses aiming to secure their data without compromising on performance.
 While cost-effective VPN services are available, the potential cost of failed security outweighs the investment in reliable VPN solutions.